boazdavid/agent-lifecycle-toolkit/altk/pre_tool/toolguard/README.md

 # ToolGuards for Enforcing Agentic Policy Adherence
 An agent lifecycle solution for enforcing business policy adherence in agentic workflows.
 Enabling this component has demonstrated up to a **20‑point improvement** in end‑to‑end agent accuracy when invoking tools.
-This work is described in [Towards Enforcing Company Policy Adherence in Agentic Workflows](https://arxiv.org/pdf/2507.16459).
+This work is described in [EMNLP 2025 Towards Enforcing Company Policy Adherence in Agentic Workflows](https://arxiv.org/pdf/2507.16459).

 ## Table of Contents
 - [Overview](#overview)